 Types of Interpersonal Conflict at Work

 At A Better Leader, we’ve written extensively about conflict in the workplace — everything from what causes conflict to the conflict resolution process.
-We provide online leadership training to implement in your organization to deal with conflict and resolve it while maintaining a positive work environment.
+We provide online leadership training to deal with conflict and resolve it while maintaining a positive work environment.
 Naturally, we wanted to include the different types of interpersonal conflict that you may see at work.
 Interpersonal conflict refers to any type of conflict involving two or more people.
 It’s also different from an intrapersonal conflict, which refers to an internal conflict with yourself.

 While conflict is a natural part of our everyday lives, it doesn’t have to be something that you fear approaching in the workplace.
 Suppose your organization has an effective plan in place, along with practical leadership training that all can quickly adopt.
 In that case, conflict resolution can be a skill that each of your leaders has a deep understanding and confidence in.
 A Better Leader has helped multiple organizations to improve their employee engagement, employee retention, and worked to help employers strengthen their leaders and, therefore, the bond between leadership and team members at all levels.

 As we stated above, interpersonal conflict is any form of conflict (and it can be emotional, physical, personal, or professional) between two or more people.
 Conflict is common in all facets of life, including at home, within your family, and in the workplace.
 Of course, it’s imperative to have the skills and knowledge to address and resolve conflict appropriately.
 But we’ll cover the most common types of interpersonal conflict and then share some examples for you to look out for.